-- Is there a measureable connection between traffic noise and the average blood pressure? - If yes, which level of noise has which consequences for the blood pressure? - Are there differences between the effects of aviation, road and rail noise? - Does the effect change when several traffic noise types occur together? - ✓ Does traffic noise influence the risk of heart attack (☐ Glossary "10-year heart attack risk")?
+- Is there a measureable connection between transportation noise and the average blood pressure? - If yes, which level of noise has which consequences for blood pressure? - Are there differences between the effects of aircraft, road and rail noise? - Does the effect change when several transportation noise types occur together? - Does transportation noise influence the risk of heart attack (I glossary "10-year heart attack risk")?

-According to the World Health Organization (WHO), high blood pressure is one of the main factors increasing the burden of disease in Germany.
+According to the World Health Organization, high blood pressure is one of the main factors increasing the burden of disease in Germany.